General-Meow/learning-terraform/README.md

 #####Modules
 - Modules are a way to keep your Terraform code organised
 - It also allows you go generify your code so that you can reuse them
+- Modules can depend on modules that depend on mondules
 - There are third party modules that you can also use.
 - To use a module, simple define a module resource with a source atrribute, followed by any arguments that the module needs
+- You will also need to re-run `terraform init` in order for terraform to check and download any additional dependencies
 ```
 module "a_module_from_github" {
   source = "github.com/blah/terraform-module"